Below are some Frequently Asked Questions about Thurgood Marshall Elementary (TM) and its PTA. Last update: 3/8/2017.

 LOGISTICS AND EVENTS

 What are the start/dismissal times?
 2016-17 bell times are 9:35 am and 3:45 pm.
-One or both of these will change in 2017-18, as the District adds 20 minutes to the typical school day.
-(However, one day each week will have 1-hour early dismissal.)
+In 2017-18, we anticipate they will be 9:25 am and 3:55 pm each day except Wednesday, as the District adds 20 minutes to the typical school day.
+On Wednesdays, to provide professional development and prep time for teachers, dismissal will be 2:55 pm.)

 Where can I park at drop-off and pick-up?
 You can find street parking on MLK Way or in the school lot.
 Please DO NOT park in front of the school or in the drop-off lanes.